Mohamed-hussain-pro/Erento/README.md

-# Interview for Junior Full-Stack developer
+# Interview for Full-Stack developer

 Dear applicant,

-thank you again for applying for the Junior Full-Stack developer position at Erento.
+thank you again for applying for the Full-Stack developer position at Erento.
 With the following task we would like to verify your coding skills.
 Expected timeline for this assignment is to be finished within a week.

 Below you can find 2 folders.
 Both are just simple initial applications generated from respective CLI tools.
 The [`interview-frontend`](./interview-frontend) is an Angular 16 frontend application and the [`interview-backend`](./interview-backend) is a NestJS 10 backend application.